-Who are we?
+Who we are

-The Blaenau Gwent & Caerphilly Youth Offending Service (YOS) works with 8–17 year olds at risk of, or involved in offending behaviour.
+The Blaenau Gwent & Caerphilly Youth Offending Service (YOS) works with 8–17 year old’s at risk of, or involved in, offending behaviour.

 The YOS also works in partnership to address anti-social behaviour.
 It recognises the adverse impact anti-social behaviour can have on everyone in a community – both adults and children – and the importance of addressing such behaviour.